brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

 line](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html).
 For me, the option that strikes the best balance between convenience (as it lets me use my browser for authentication) and security (as it only uses temporary credentials) is to use the [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) along with IAM Identity Center.
-To use this method, [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (make sure to install version 2.15 or newer), and the first time you use it, run the `aws configure sso` command:
+To use this method, [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) (make sure to install version 2.15 or newer), and configure a session and profile, as described in the next two sections.

+### Configure a session

+A _session_ in the AWS CLI roughly corresponds to being authenticated to a single IAM Identity Center access portal (which usually corresponds to a single AWS organization).
+To configure a session, run the `aws configure sso` command:

 ```console
 $ aws configure sso